-I don’t go all-in regarding FIRE, meaning I live a “normal” life with a normal budget.
-I am frugal but we take trips to see the world, eat good food, buy help for cleaning etc. That means I won’t retire early or as early as many other bloggers out there.
+I don’t go all-in regarding FIRE.
+I live a “normal” life with a normal budget.
+I am frugal but we take trips to see the world, eat good food, buy help for cleaning etc. The consequence of this is, I won’t retire early or as early as many other bloggers out there.

 But how can I say, I am on my journey towards FIRE, if I will never reach it?

 To answer that, I need to explain that I differ between dreams and goals.

 In my point of view, goals is something you achieve.
 Like my goal to do an Ironman triathlon.
 I prioritized this and set up a plan to achieve this goal, which I did in 2015.

 Dreams are something you, well, dream about, but is ok if it never happen.
 I dream about diving with a whale shark but I’m totally fine if it will never happen.
 The same with FIRE.

 FIRE motivates me to think about my spendings and only prioritize the things that matter.
 FIRE motivates me to invest, and this will have a good impact on my economy down the line.
 I don’t believe the journey and struggle to reach FIRE is worth it, if you don’t have fun along the way and live a life, that you are happy in.